NVlabs/fova-depth/README.md

 ## Installation

-This project depends on Pytorch, Pytorch-Lightning, and our library [nvTorchCam](https://github.com/NVlabs/nvTorchCam)
+This project depends on Pytorch, Pytorch-Lightning, and our library [nvTorchCam](https://github.com/NVlabs/nvTorchCam).

-To clone the nvTorchCam submodule, use the ```--recurse-submodules``` option when cloning this repo, and follow its installation instructions within this environment.
+To clone the nvTorchCam submodule, use the ```--recurse-submodules``` option when cloning this repo.

 To install in a virtual environment run: